Alcohol Research Group

 June 15, 2018 by

-New study finds only slight increase in marijuana use after legalization
+New study finds only slight increase in cannabis use after legalization

 Residents of Washington State now seem more likely to report prior use